jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 2) Repeat the above exercise but deactivate NetworkManager in systemctl and activate systemd-networkd (CentOS)
 a.
 In addition, on Ubuntu modify the Netplan conf to use networkd and place your YAML configuration there.

-3) Using firewalld open port 22 permanently to allow SSH connections to your Fedora or Centos system.
+3) Using firewalld open port 22 permanently to allow SSH connections to your Fedora or CentOS system.

-4) Using firewalld open port 80 permanently to allow SSH connections to your Fedora or Centos system.
+4) Using firewalld open port 80 permanently to allow SSH connections to your Fedora or CentOS system.

 5) Enable the firewall to start at boot and show its status after a successful boot.